Skip to main content

 How much does a web application cost to build?

 Landing page: $3,000-$8,000.
 Web app: $15,000-$50,000.
 SaaS platform: $30,000-$100,000.
 Enterprise system: $80,000-$250,000 plus.
-All figures from actual project invoices with Indian development teams.
+Every one of these numbers comes off a real invoice from work delivered by Indian development teams, not a guess.

 What are developer hourly rates by region in 2026?

 US: $150-300 per hour.
 UK: $100-200.
 Eastern Europe: $40-100.
 India: $25-60.
-A $50/hour Indian senior developer and a $200/hour US senior developer often produce identical quality output.
+And here's the part that surprises people.
+A $50/hour Indian senior and a $200/hour US senior often ship identical quality.
+You're paying the market, not the talent.

 Should I choose fixed-price or hourly billing?